3.48%

 To give you a leg-up, consider questions like “Do you meet the income requirement for the loan?” and “Is your credit history good enough for the bank to extend a loan?”

-The bank’s advertised annual interest rate isn’t the same as its effective interest rate (EIR).
+For banks with personal loans, take note the advertised annual interest rate isn’t the same as its effective interest rate (EIR).
 The EIR is a better gauge of your true cost of borrowing, and the actual interest rate you would incur on your loan as it takes into account the administrative fees or transaction fees.

 No, personal loans from private money lenders aren’t the same as personal loans from banks.